-Conventional Lighting and problems with Color Temperature, Heat and Shadows:
+Conventional Lighting and problems with Color Temperature, Heat, and Shadows:

 Conventional lights don’t produce a very high character of ‘whiteness’.
 Surgeons rely on a lights ‘whiteness’ to see with clarity during a surgery.
 Normal lights don’t produce enough of the ‘whiteness’ surgeons need.
-This is why for many years halogen bulbs were used because give off a higher level of whiteness than incandescent lights.
+This is why for many years halogen bulbs were used because they give off a higher level of whiteness than incandescent or conventional lights.

 Why light colors and “whiteness” matters